Menu

 Classes: Line Dance 101, Two-Step 101, CVNT (line dance), Mountain Time (line dance)

-Seattle — Rain Country / Rhythm Riders
+(Seattle — Rain Country / Rhythm Riders

 Classes: Sticks and Stones (line dance)

-Forest
+Forest IVERSON

-Seattle — Rain Country / Rhythm Riders
+(Seattle — Rain Country / Rhythm Riders)

 Forest (they/them) has been dancing for over 40 years and teaching for 20.
 They began teaching with Rain Country Dance Association several years ago.
-They co-facilitate Rain Country Dance Association’s performance troupe, the Rhythm Riders.
-Forest loves dancing and teaching all levels of dance.
+They co-facilitate Rain Country Dance Association's performance troupe, The Rhythm Riders.
+Forest loves dancing and teaching all levels of dances.
 They also love the community around dance and inspiring queers and gays to move together on the dance floor with curiosity and love for each other and movement.

 They are co-director of Programming for Emerald City Hoedown.